AmeyaAI/QuantaSearch/README.md

 | POST   | `/quantasearch/v1/user/archive_document`     | Archive or delete documents and their versions.|
 | POST   | `/quantasearch/v1/platform/list_files`     | Retrieve all documents for a user with filtering options.|

-For complete API reference and examples, see our [Docusaurus Documentation]().
+For complete API reference and examples, see our [Api Docs](https://support.ameya.ai/docs/api-QuantaSearch-update/fastapi).

 ---